 Mike Julian, CEO, Duckbill Group

-Redesigning a monitoring platform in a large enterprise is no easy feat: it's ripe with pitfalls, gotchas, and comes with plenty of frustrating aspects that smaller companies don't often experience.
+Improving application monitoring platform in a large enterprise is no easy feat: it's ripe with pitfalls, gotchas, and comes with plenty of frustrating aspects that smaller companies don't often experience.
 Seemingly simple questions around "Who gets paged for this?" can turn into a week's worth of meetings, and never mind coming to consensus around what tools you should be using.

-- Understanding the *real* pains your internal customers are experiencing
+-Understanding the *real* pains your internal customers are experiencing

 - How to get buy-in (and budget!) for your major changes